Florian-Thake/TeaScript-Cpp-Library/README.md

 The full featured **TeaScript Host Application** for execute standalone script files, an interactive shell, a REPL, debugging capabilities, time measurement and more can be downloaded **for free** as a **pre-compiled** Windows and Linux bundle and with included source code here:<br>
 https://tea-age.solutions/downloads/<br>

-Also, a Library bundle with more example scripts is available in the download section.
+Also, a Library bundle with more example scripts is available in the download section as well.

 # About TeaScript
 **What is new in TeaScript 0.13.0?** TeaScript 0.13 comes with Buffer, U8, U64, bit ops, UTF-8 Iterator, hex integrals, MPL-2.0 license and more.<br>